Empyreal96/easy-build-xbox/README.md

 # **Previous Updates**

 ```
+- Modified Wiki
+- Fixed issue with overwriting a saved BVT Address
+- Fixed a few issues which would cause errors during BVT Test
+- Re-Readded Updated VHD, the issue is not the VHD, notes on BVTMonitor Readme
+- Added first test version of BVTMonitor, A tool to automatically Deploy your build Kernel to a Virtual BVT (XEMU) for testing.
+- Added a premade 'skeleton' VHD for BVTMonitor.
+- 2bl.img and remainder.img replaced with iND BIOS 5001 versions as this had better success in booting in XEMU when packed with our Kernel
 - Added idw\biospack to %PATH%.
 - Replaced 'rombld' sections of ntos\init\*\makefile.inc with BIOSpack to allow bios Images to be created during build.
 - Allowed seperate EEPROM and BIOS images to be created for CHK and FRE ('Postbuild only')